rikkimax/twp-d/manuscript/content/gettingstarted/helloworld.md

 }
 ```

-For Nix* users you may want to consider a text editor such as nano or vim.
+For *nix users you may want to consider a text editor such as nano or vim.
 To ease going between console and editing the files.
 Nano is by far the easiest to use.

 {pagebreak}
 So far you should have created a directory which your command line shell is currently in (take a look at cd).
 As well as a file under it called ``helloworld.d``.
 Containing the source code of your first ever program.
 You will most likely write code like this many times over the course of your life.
 To test environments like now.